larrygdyck/larrygdyck.github.io/projects/project-1.md

   - iOS
   - Swift
   - SwiftUI
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: I developed a HIIT timing and guidance app for iOS and iPadOS and watchOS
 ---

 <div class="ui small rounded images">